pytorch/serve/docs/configuration.md

 * model_store
 	* standalone: default: N/A, load models from local disk is disabled.
-	* docker: default model_store location is set to: /opt/ml/model

 * load_models
 	* standalone: default: N/A, no models will be load on startup.
-	* docker: default: ALL, all model archives in /opt/ml/model will be loadded on startup.

 **Note:** `model_store` and `load_models` property can be override by command line parameters.